 It's no secret we have a low-key crush on Scandinavian style.
 Between its pared-back silhouettes and energetic jolts of color, this style has earned a well-deserved space in our bathrooms.
-While Scandi-chic bathrooms can come in many forms, we love the cheery flair Australian-based firm MRTN Architects brought to this small bathroom.
+While Scandi-chic designs can come in many forms, we love the cheery flair Australian-based firm MRTN Architects brought to this small minimalist bathroom.

 No, the industrial look isn't confined to urban lofts — it's also a viable style for your bathroom.
 For example, Ilana from Mommy Shorts puts the industrial aesthetic front and center with a weathered wood cabinet, iron-caged wall sconces, and classic subway tile.
 You can also consider concrete countertops or trough sinks to add extra flair.

 Anyone who wants to up their bathroom remodel's cozy factor should consider modern farmhouse style.
 Interior designer Amber Lewis teeters between charming and chic by pairing luxe marble countertops and lustrous brass finishes with natural materials including stone flooring, exposed wood ceiling beams, and wood cabinetry.
 If you really want to drive the farmhouse look home, consider a trough sink or shiplap wainscoting.